-Sustaining an injury at work can be life altering and difficult to navigate.
 Knowing when you can seek to recover damages from a work-related injury could help you get back on track to recovering and regaining normality in your life.
 MartinWren’s experienced Charlottesville Personal Injury Lawyers are qualified and willing to assist if your work-related injury claim is not barred by workers’ compensation.

-when can i seek worker’s compensation benefits?
+When can I seek worker’s compensation benefits?

 In workers’ compensation law, a compensable injury is defined as an “injury by accident arising out of and in the course of the employment or occupation.”
 Worker’s compensation does not apply for any accident that occurs at your place of work; there must exist a causal relationship between a work-related risk and event and the injury that ensued.